(This category is still under construction.)

 Fr.
 Dudley’s books continue to be in print, as are several others involved in the Catholic Literary Revival–as well as the religious books of Anglicans C.S.
 Lewis and Dorothy L. Sayers.
 So their approach was an enduring one that speaks to us today.

 But what would Fr.
 Dudley think of us if he were somehow to come back today.
 And beyond that, what should he think of us–whether or not he would.
 And what should we think of him?

-The writers of the Catholic Literary Revival were popular and amazingly effective, but many (implicitly) hold that the historical approaches of…well, of the Prophets, Christ, the Apostles, and most of the Saints throughout history…are no longer relevant.
+The writers of the Catholic Literary Revival were popular and amazingly effective, but many today (implicitly) hold that the historical approaches of…well, of the Prophets, Christ, the Apostles, and most of the Saints throughout history…are no longer relevant to us.
 If that were true, then the approach of many in the Catholic Literary Revivals would also not be relevant.

 Obviously technology (e.g., the internet) has often changed the mode of delivery, but has human nature really changed?
 Has Christ changed?
 Has Truth changed?
 The implications of affirmative responses are seldom considered: e.g., if the fundamentals have changed, is natural law still a valid concept?
 Is Scripture still relevant?
 And so on…

 This is important, because the Church Militant1 has experienced change–and I mean absolutely nothing controversial by that claim–and in some ways, it changed away from the communications approach used by Christ.

 For example, Christ did not praise other religions: individual Samaritans, yes; but never Samaritanism itself.
 It’s not that He did not know that there was some good to be found in sects and other religions: rather, He did not seem to believe that is what He—and presumably we—should be spending our time praising.
 What distinguishes religions from each other is their differences: and contradictory claims cannot be both true.
 To the extent that other religions are different from Catholicism, to that precise extent they are false–if Catholicism is true.